wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td markdown="span">`observed`</td>
-<td>Number of values in the visited time series during the time window immediately preceding the notification.
+<td>Number of data points in the visited time series during the time window immediately preceding the notification.
 </td>
 </tr>
 <tr>
 <td markdown="span">`firing`</td>
-<td>Number of values satisfying the alert condition in the visited time series during the time window immediately preceding the notification.
+<td>Number of data points whose values satisfy the alert condition in the visited time series during the time window immediately preceding the notification.
 </td>
 </tr>
 <tr>
 <td markdown="span">`stats`</td>
-<td markdown="span">See [Accessing Series Statistics](#accessing-series-statistics).
+<td markdown="span">See [Alert-Series Statistics](#alert-series-statistics).
 </td>
 </tr>
 </tbody>
 </table>

-### Accessing Series Statistics
+### Alert-Series Statistics

 Statistics provide a profile of the values in a time series during the time window immediately preceding a notification.
 For example, the alert might be set up to fire when a condition is true for 10 minutes.
 During a 10 minute period where the condition is true, a time series likely have multiple values.
-You can use statistics to find out the largest (or smallest) of these values, or the last value to be reported during the **Alert fires** time window.
+You can use statistics to find out, e.g., the largest of these values, or the last value to be reported during the **Alert fires** time window.

-Statistics are normally useful only if you have set a display expression for the alert, where the display expression captures the underlying time series being tested by the condition expression.
-If the alert has no display expression set for it, statistics are based on the values that are returned by the alert's condition expression.
+Statistics are normally useful only if you have set the alert's [**Display Expression** field](alerts.html#alert-properties) with a display expression that captures the underlying time series being tested by the condition expression.
+If the alert has no display expression, statistics are based on the values that are returned by the alert's condition expression.
 Because the condition expression returns either 0 or not 0, that information is generally not useful.

 Use the following variables within the section of an [alert-series iterator](#alert-series-iterators) to specify the statistics you want to include for each visited series.
 You can use any subset of these variables in any order.
-Use literal text around these items if you want to enclose them in any punctuation, separators, or labels.
+Use literal text around these items if you want to format them with any punctuation, separators, or labels.

 <table>
 <colgroup>